sicaboy/laravel-security/README.md

             'regex:/[0-9]/',      // must contain at least one digit
             //...
             new \Sicaboy\LaravelSecurity\Rules\NotCommonPassword(),
-            new \Sicaboy\LaravelSecurity\Rules\NotAUsedPassword($userId),
+            new \Sicaboy\LaravelSecurity\Rules\NotAUsedPassword($user),
-            // Also you need to call event, examples in the next section ],
+        ],
     ];
 }
+// Also you need to call event, examples in the next section
 ```

 #### CAUTION: Extra event you need to call